brito-rafa/k8s-webhooks/single-gvk/README.md

 Mutation:
 1. if LeadSinger is not specified, set it as "TBD".
-2. if RockBand CR name is "beatles" and Lead Singer is "John", set it to "John Lennon" (disclaimer: some Beatles fans (including me) will argue The Beatles did not have "the" Lead Singer).
+2. if RockBand CR name is "beatles" and Lead Singer is "John", set it to "John Lennon" (disclaimer: some Beatles fans (including me) will argue The Beatles did not have a single Lead Singer).

 Validation:
 1. We can't create RockBands CRs on "kube-system" namespace
 2. We can't update Lead Singer as "John" if RockBand CR name is "beatles" (similar to mutation, but during at update time.
 Spoiler: this condition will never met because of the mutation logic)
 3. We can't update Lead Singer as "Ringo" if RockBand CR name is "beatles" .

 ### Code